 Contact: Val Hughes-White, Campus Operations Officer, Easter Bush Campus, Email: Val.Hughes-White@ed.ac.uk, Tel: +44 (0) 131 651 9180

-The WCDI project will provide the enabling data infrastructure platform for the wider DDI Programme.
+The Edinburgh International Data Facility (EIDF) provides the enabling data infrastructure platform for the wider DDI Programme.
 The DDI Programme requires an extremely powerful, high capacity and flexible infrastructure, capable of responsive delivery of an expanding range of complex and bespoke data and analytical services.
-By leveraging prior investments in the Edinburgh Parallel Computing Centre (EPCC), and specifically its Advanced Computing Facility (ACF), WCDI represents a practical, flexible and cost-effective approach to the delivery of the diverse technological requirements of the DDI Programme.
+By leveraging prior investments in the Edinburgh Parallel Computing Centre (EPCC), and its Advanced Computing Facility (ACF), the EIDF represents a practical, flexible and cost-effective approach to the delivery of the diverse technological requirements of the DDI Programme.

 Senior Responsible Officer: Professor Mark Parsons